i3arnon/i3arnon.github.io/_drafts/async-utilities.md

     TaskScheduler.Default);
 ```

-`Task.ContinueWithSynchronously` encapsulates that for you (with all the possible overloads):
+`TaskExtensions.ContinueWithSynchronously` encapsulates that for you (with all the possible overloads):

 ```csharp
 Task.Delay(1000).ContinueWithSynchronously(_ => Console.WriteLine("Done"));